openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 is the Cross Project Council (“CPC”). _$FOUNDATION_ Foundation’s business leadership is the Board of Directors (the “Board”).

-This Cross Project Council Charter reflects a carefully constructed balanced role for the CPC and the Board in the governance of _$FOUNDATION_ Foundation.
+This Cross Project Council Charter reflectstans a carefully constructed balanced role for the CPC and the Board in the governance of _$FOUNDATION_ Foundation.
 The charter amendment process is for the _$FOUNDATION_ to propose changes using simple majority of the